XK9274/wifi-tools-miyoo/README.md

 ## Usage

+Copy the App to the App folder on your SD
+Browse to the Wifitools app and run or
 Copy the wifitools.sh script to your MMP to a known location With either putty or the built in app (terminal on Onion os) start the script with sh wifitools.sh